Home

 As a young girl, Jennie moved with her parents to a farm near Lafayette, Tippecanoe County, IN, which is where she may have met her future husband.
 Later, the Miners migrated again to Missouri, with Jennie apparently in tow.
 While the rest of her story is not proven with precision, the circumstantial evidence is strong, and follows here.

-At age 18, Jennie is believed to have married Civil War veteran Jeptha M. Lame (1843-1880).
-The ceremony took place in September 1872 in Lebanon, Boone County, MO.
+At age 18, Jennie married Civil War veteran Jeptha M. Lame (1843-1880), son of Isaiah Lame.
+The ceremony took place in September 1872 in Lebanon, Boone County, IN.
 Jeptha was 12 years older than Jennie.
-He stood 6 feet tall and had a dark complexion.
+He stood six feet tall and had a dark complexion.

 Jeptha was a farmer who as an 18-year old resided near Thorntown, Boone County, IN.
-During the Civil War, and eager to join the fray, he went to nearby Lafayette, Tippecanoe County to enroll in the US Army on Oct.
+During the Civil War, and eager to join the fray, he went to nearby Lafayette, Tippecanoe County to enroll in the U.S. Army on Oct.
 23, 1861.
-He was assigned the rank of Private in the 40th IN Volunteer Infantry, Company K.
+He was assigned the rank of Private in the 40th Indiana Volunteer Infantry, Company K.

-Union troops destroy the Macon Railroad at Jonesboro, where Jeptha was wounded
+Union troops destroy the railroad at Jonesboro, where Jeptha was wounded

-A physician's sketch, showing the entry and exit points of the musket ball, is seen at right.
+A physician's sketch, showing the entry and exit points of the musket ball, is seen here.

 Describing the wound, Jeptha later said it "causes almost entire loss of use of left arm and great weakness of back, preventing to a great extent [my] performance of manual labor."